Rei II: Production

 Anno felt stuck after writing the script for the first episode, "Angel Attack", which took half a year to complete, so he wrote "Rei I" and "Rei II" before the third and the fourth episodes.
 For production reasons, the post-recording dubbing followed the same order.
 He encountered difficulties while writing for Rei, not feeling "particularly interested" or relating to her, but he thought of her as a representation of his unconscious mind and shaped the character with the phrase "You won't die, I will protect you".
 At the end of the episode he also inserted a scene where Rei smiles at Shinji, but he later regretted it, since Shinji and Rei manage to communicate with each other and establish emotional contact in the episode; according to Anno, the character of Rei thus reaches its conclusion smiling.

 The episode was the first time two Evangelion units were portrayed at the same time, so they were intentionally represented with few movements, with the Eva-00 using only a shield and the Eva-01 motionless while shooting Ramiel, to save animation resources.
-Ramiel's design was also conceived to save money.
+Ramiel's design, made by Anno himself, was also conceived to save money.
 While Sachiel, the Angel from the first and second episodes, has a humanoid shape, Ramiel has a geometric abstract shape, because the staff did not have enough resources for an anthropomorphic enemy.
 Moreover, according to series assistant director Kazuya Tsurumaki, "everything after the storyboard was ordered by another company", and Gainax had no control over it.
+Yashima Operation was in fact delegated to Vega Entertainment.

 In "Rei II", captions were used to create a documentary feel, a technique Anno previously used in Gunbuster.
-The installment also depicts real existing places during the preparations for Operation Yashima, such as Mount Futago, Ube and Minato, the birthplace of Anno and the headquarters of Gainax, respectively.
+The installment also depicts real existing places during the preparations for Operation Yashima, such as Mount Futago, Makurazaki, Betsukai, Ube and Mitaka Ward of Tokyo, the birthplace of Anno and the place of the headquarters of Gainax, respectively.
 A map of Japan is framed during the operation, drawn with differences from actuality.
 Since Second Impact raised the sea level in the Evangelion universe, the smaller islands are difficult to trace on the map, while the main islands of Honshu, Hokkaido, Shikoku, and Kyushu have different shapes.
 Megumi Hayashibara, Rei's voice actress, performed the voice of an anonymous woman making time announcements during the process; Tetsuya Iwanaga and Tomokazu Seki voiced as Nerv operators, while Yuko Miyamura voiced a female announcer.
-A version of Fly Me to the Moon sung by Hayashibara was also used for the ending theme of the episode.
+A version of Fly Me to the Moon named "Rei #6" sung by Hayashibara was also used for the ending theme of the episode.